 };

 In this code, the completed event is used to check the status of the response from the server.
 If the response is successful (i.e. there is no network or HTTP error), then the data returned by the server is accessed and used.
-Otherwise, an error is handled.
+Otherwise, an error is handled appropriately to maintain application stability.